Bobby Chinn: Early life and education

+Bobby Chinn was born in New Zealand to a Chinese-American father and Shahdan el-Shazly, an Egyptian mother who is known as the first female Egyptian paratrooper.
+His grandfather was Egyptian military commander Saad El Shazly.

+Chinn was educated at St. George's College in Cairo and Millfield in England before graduating from the Urban School of San Francisco.
+Chinn then graduated from Richmond College in London in 1986, where he earned a BA in finance and economics.
+In 2020 he was awarded an honorary Doctorate in Liberal Arts from Richmond College.

 After graduating, Chinn worked as a research analyst in Boca Raton, Florida, then a hedge fund in San Francisco, before moving to New York City where he worked on the floor of the New York Stock Exchange.

-In 1990, he worked for Blue Shell, supplying Prince Edward Island mussels and oysters to the top restaurants in New York City.
-Chinn enrolled in the French Culinary Institute in New York, but dropped out in order to study improvisational comedy at The Groundlings, Los Angeles.
-He then returned to San Francisco to pursue stand-up comedy, performing at the Holy City Zoo.

-He can speak English and Egyptian Arabic.

-Chef Bobby Chinn
+Career

 Chinn's culinary career began at the Elka Restaurant in the Miyako Hotel in San Francisco, working under notable chefs Elka Gilmore and Traci Des Jardins.
 His big break came from Hubert Keller of Fleur de Lys, where he worked the pantry for a year.
 He was part of the opening team at the Coconut Grove on Van Ness Avenue, where he became the saucier, but succumbed to a back injury.
 He work-staged in France, then returned to San Francisco for back surgery.

-In 1996, Chinn moved to Ho Chi Minh City and worked at La Camargue restaurant.
+In 1995, Chinn moved to Ho Chi Minh City and worked at La Camargue restaurant.
 Within six months, he had opened his own restaurant, Saigon Joe's, and moved to Hanoi to open another restaurant, Miro.
 In 1997, he opened the Red Onion, overlooking the infamous "Hanoi Hilton".
 The success of the restaurant gave him the opportunity to open his eponymous restaurant in 2001, Restaurant Bobby Chinn.

-In 2014, Chinn moved to London and launched a modern Vietnamese concept at The House of Ho, which occupies the former site of The 2i's Coffee Bar, Soho.
-This has now been sold to a group of private investors.
+In 2014, Chinn moved to London and launched a modern Vietnamese concept at the House of Ho, which occupies the former site of the 2i's Coffee Bar, Soho.